JPotterf/to-do-list/README.md

-example of a to do list application built in javascript with no additional libraries.
+Example of a generic "To Do List" built in javascript with no additional libraries or frameworks.
+Built from scratch but followed along with Gordon Zhu "Watch and Code" video series.